junyoung-sim/ddpg-quant/README.md

 Everything from scratch, as per usual.

-**A more abstract and experimental version of this work is uploaded in the follwing repository:w**
+**A more abstract and experimental version of this work is uploaded in the follwing repository:**

 https://github.com/junyoung-sim/portfolio